nextfoam/nextfoam-cfd/README.md

-## About NextFOAM solver
+## About NextFOAM-CFD
-NextFOAM solver is a free, open source computational fluid dynamics (CFD) software package released by [NEXTfoam](https://nextfoam.co.kr/foam-Introen.php) based on OpenFOAM released by OpenCFD.
+NextFOAM-CFD is a free, open source computational fluid dynamics (CFD) software package released by [NEXTfoam](https://nextfoam.co.kr/foam-Introen.php) based on OpenFOAM released by OpenCFD.

 ## Copyright
 NextFOAM is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See the file COPYING in this directory or http://www.gnu.org/licenses/, for a description of the GNU General Public License terms under which you can copy the files.